ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

 #### Which approach is right for me?
 It depends.

 ...
+Work In Progress

-Coming into a codebase with many long functions where permission and other match logic is often spread out, condensing multivariable match logic into `single use types` or `active patterns` is a very effective way to reduce the time required to understand the rules at play.
+Coming into a codebase with many long functions where permission and other match logic is often spread out, condensing multivariable match logic into `single use types` or `active patterns` is a very effective way to __reduce the time required__ to understand the rules at play.

 ---
 If you disagree, have any suggestions for extending this technique or have questions about the approach  __please__ don't hesitate to get in touch with me on twitter :>.